Skip to content

 Peanut butter is my superfood.
 Everyone knows it’s a lunch favorite.
 Most of us know it makes to-die-for desserts.
 As in ooey gooey peanut butter brownie cups.
 And now, peanut butter has become one of my breakfast addictions.

 The boys and I made these on a rainy spring morning.
-My little guy took a bite and exclaimed, “Mmm!
-These taste like peanut butter!”
-My guys were extra spoiled because I even let them scrape the jar clean at the end. 🙂
+My little guys took a bite and exclaimed, “Yum – these taste like peanut butter!”
+It’s quickly become one of their favorite recipes with peanut butter!

 peanut-butter-jelly-muffins-2